 What’s great is that if they have ticked you off, you get time-out to think about your next move.
 Doing this has saved me from boiling over more than once!
 Try it and see how you get on.
 Staying calm will help you make better parenting choices and think about how to address the root of the problem.

-2. Lead Them –This is my favorite.
-I’m not a fan of dishing out discipline and the best way to avoid it is to involve the children (if its age appropriate to do so) in the discussions about what’s expected from them.
+This is my favorite.
+I’m not a fan of dishing out punishment and the best way to avoid it is to involve the children (if its age appropriate to do so) in the discussions about what’s expected from them.
 If they have input into a solution or idea, they are much more likely to comply with what’s needed because they were part of the decision process.
 You may also want to read about the difference between discipline and punishment.

 Here, you are leading them to choose what is right so they can exert their own personal power.
 Having conversations where they see the what the objective is and they get to help decide how things can get done and what they will be responsible for will help them learn to problem solve and develop a sense of responsibility.
 This is much better than having them misbehave and you then having to exert your force to get them to comply to a set of rules they didn’t even know existed.